Man wearing a hard hat stands on a lifting platform in front of a bombed-out house

 For more resilience

-For more than three years, Ukraine has been resolutely fighting against Russia’s war of aggression.
-The Ukrainians are tolerating immeasurable suffering, nightly rocket and drone attacks are a sad everyday reality in many cities.
-But while the war continues, life must go on: the economy must function, schools must remain open, and fields must be tilled.
-These aspects of life must remain intact if the daily needs for goods and services are to be met.
-At the same time, it is important to repair war damages quickly, modernise dilapidated infrastructure and to begin the process of reconstruction now.
+For more than four years, Ukraine has been resolutely defending itself against Russia’s war of aggression.
+Ukrainians continue to endure immeasurable suffering; nightly rocket and drone attacks are a sad everyday reality in many cities.
+Yet life must continue: the economy must function, schools must stay open, and fields must be tilled.
+Maintaining these basic services is essential to meet daily needs.
+At the same time, it is important to repair war damage quickly, modernise dilapidated infrastructure and begin the process of reconstruction now.
 Whether it is power lines that have been destroyed by attacks or buildings that have been damaged, reconstruction cannot wait until the fighting is over.
-Instead, it must happen in parallel – in line with modernisation and reforms that are crucial for Ukraine’s way towards the EU.
-KfW is supporting the country precisely in this regard
+Instead, it must happen in parallel – in line with modernisation and reforms that are crucial for Ukraine’s path towards EU integration.
+On behalf of the German Government and the EU, KfW is supporting the country in these efforts.

 KfW's contribution at a glance: